-Figure 4: Regression Discontinuity Estimates by Years After Residence Granted
+Figure 3: Regression Discontinuity Estimates by Years After Residence Granted

 Notes: This figure shows our regression discontinuity results from separate regressions in which the outcome of interest (i.e. whether a refugee is still in her initial location after $\tau$ years) ranges for $\tau$ between 2 and 13.
 Bars represent 95% confidence intervals clustered at the country of origin by first city level.
+These estimates are based on the 1550 refugee household heads who arrived within the estimated optimal bandwidth 211 days of the policy implementation.
+There are no controls in this specification.

-4.2 Difference-in-Difference Regressions
+4.2 difference-in-differences Regressions